-- · The Bus driver has given permission to use electronic devices on the bus. - They are in backpacks or other holders, keeping hands free to use handrails while boarding and departing the bus. - Sound is muted or headphones, ear buds or similar devices are used. - Content does not violate the law or school district policy and procedures. - Students cannot use communicate or video on cellphones while on the bus. - Use does not create a distraction for the driver.
+- The Bus driver has given permission to use electronic devices on the bus. - They are in backpacks or other holders, keeping hands free to use handrails while boarding and departing the bus. - Sound is muted or headphones, earbuds, or similar devices are used. - Content does not violate the law or school district policy and procedures. - Students cannot communicate with others or use the video feature on cellphones while on the bus. - Use of the device does not create a distraction for the driver.